Real Time Exemption Checking (RTEC)

 The RTEC system is being rolled out in phases:

-- Phase One comprises maternity, medical, pre-payment, low income scheme and HMRC exemptions (Phase One RTEC is rolling out now amongst contractors with PMR systems that have introduced the RTEC feature);
+- Phase One comprises maternity, medical, pre-payment, low-income scheme and HMRC exemptions (Phase One RTEC is rolling out now amongst contractors with PMR systems that have introduced the RTEC feature);

 - Phase Three will include Department for Work and Pensions (DWP) Universal Credit exemption.

-Once the first three phases are complete, NHSBSA and NHS Digital plans to conduct a prioritisation and costing exercise to explore the possibility of including the Education and Ministry of Defence exemptions in the system.
+After the first three phases are complete, NHSBSA and NHS Digital plans to conduct a prioritisation and costing exercise to explore the possibility of including the Education and Ministry of Defence exemptions in the system.
 There is a lower volume of prescriptions which fall into these categories.